-7.3.1 Payment shall be made in accordance with sections 215.422 and 55.03, Florida Statutes, which state CONTRACTOR's rights and DMS' responsibilities concerning

-- 7.3.2 If a payment is not available within forty (40) days, a separate interest penalty, established annually by the Chief Financial Officer pursuant to section 55.03(1), Florida Statutes, will be due and payable, in addition to the invoice amount, to CONTRACTOR.
+- 7.3.1 Payment shall be made in accordance with sections 215.422 and 55.03, Florida Statutes, which state CONTRACTOR's rights and DMS' responsibilities concerning interest penalties and time limits for payment of invoices.
+Contractors providing goods and services to an agency should be aware of the following time frames.
+Upon receipt, an agency has five (5) working days to inspect and approve the goods and services, unless the bid specifications, purchase order, or contract specifies otherwise.
+An agency has twenty (20) days to deliver a request for payment (voucher) to the Department Financial Services.
+The twenty (20) days are measured from the latter of the date the invoice is received or the goods or services are received, inspected and approved. - 7.3.2 If a payment is not available within forty (40) days, a separate interest penalty, established annually by the Chief Financial Officer pursuant to section 55.03(1), Florida Statutes, will be due and payable, in addition to the invoice amount, to CONTRACTOR.
 Invoices which are returned to CONTRACTOR due to CONTRACTOR's preparation errors will result in a delay in the payment.
-The applicable time period does not commence until a properly completed invoice is received by DMS. - 7.3.3 A contractor Ombudsman has been established within the Department of Financial Services.
+The applicable time period does not commence until a properly completed invoice is received by DMS.

+7.3.3 A contractor Ombudsman has been established within the Department of Financial Services.
 The duties of this office are found in section 215.422, Florida Statute, which include disseminating information relative to prompt payment and assisting vendors in receiving their payments in a timely manner.
 The Ombudsman may be contacted at (850) 413-5516.